Metropolitan Fresno: Air

-The Fresno Yosemite International Airport is the only commercial airport in the region and is a major gateway into Yosemite National Park.
+The Fresno Yosemite International Airport is the only commercial airport in the region and is the major gateway into Yosemite National Park, Sequoia National Park, and Kings Canyon National Park.
 Additionally, there are several general aviation airports in the area, including Fresno Chandler Executive Airport, Firebaugh Airport, Sierra Sky Park Airport and Madera Municipal Airport.

 Public transit

 Metropolitan Fresno's central California location allows it to be a large rail transport center.
-Two Amtrak rail stations are located in the area, Santa Fe Passenger Depot and Madera which are on the San Joaquin line.
+Two Amtrak rail stations are located in the area, Santa Fe Passenger Depot and Madera which are on the Gold Runner line.
 Fresno Area Express and Madera County Express serve as bus transit lines connecting to downtown Fresno.
-Greyhound and Orange Belt Stages provide long distance bus travel to the area.
+Greyhound and Orange Belt Stages provide long-distance bus travel to the area.
+California High Speed Rail, a currently under-construction high speed rail line, will connect Los Angeles and San Francisco via a station in Fresno and Madera.

 Politics

 Unlike the other metropolitan areas of California, Metropolitan Fresno has historically been a strong Republican stronghold and the region reflects the Coastal California and interior California divide in which coastal areas and urbanized areas of California tend to lean Democratic while interior areas tend to lean Republican.
 Exceptions to this are Orange County in Greater Los Angeles, which has been a Republican stronghold since the 1940s, and most of Greater Sacramento, which is a politically competitive area where the major parties are often divided in pluralities although recently there have been Democratic majorities.
 Metropolitan Fresno has begun to become a politically competitive region as well, as in the 2008 presidential election, the region was split with Fresno County going for Barack Obama with the majority of the votes, while John McCain carried Madera County with a comfortable margin.
 Locally, Democratic concentrations are found in much of Fresno and most non-agricultural suburbs while Republican concentrations are found in Madera County and most rural towns.